writetome51/open-array-sorter/README.md

 # PublicArraySorter

-A TypeScript/JavaScript class for sorting array items.
+An array-manipulating TypeScript/JavaScript class with methods that change
-All its methods change the order of the items and return the class instance.
+the order of the array items.

 ## Installation